amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 The great thing about **EfficientNet**s is that not only do they have better accuracies compared to their counterparts, they are also lightweight and thus, faster to run.

+Having looked at their superior accuracies and faster runtimes, let's start to unravel the magic step-by-step.

 ## How do they do it?
 So what did the authors [Mingxing Tan](https://scholar.google.com/citations?user=6POeyBoAAAAJ&hl=en) and [Quoc V. Le](https://scholar.google.com/citations?user=vfT6-XIAAAAJ&hl=en) do to make **EfficientNet**s perform so well and efficiently.

-In this section we will understand the **EfficientNet** architecture in detail.
+In this section we will understand the main idea introduced in the research paper - **Compound Scaling**.

 ### Main Idea: Compound Scaling
 Before the **EfficientNet**s came along, the most common way to scale up ConvNets was either by one of three dimensions - depth, width or image resolution.

-In **EfficientNet**s, this is taken a step further. **EfficientNet**s perform **Compound Scaling** - that is, scale all three dimensions while mantaining a balance between all dimensions of the network.
+**EfficientNet**s on the other hand perform **Compound Scaling** - that is, scale all three dimensions while mantaining a balance between all dimensions of the network.

 From the paper:
 > In this paper, we want to study and rethink the process of scaling up ConvNets.
 In particular, we investigate the central question: is there a principled method to scale up ConvNets that can achieve better accuracy and efficiency?
 Our empirical study shows that it is critical to balance all dimensions of network width/depth/resolution, and surprisingly such balance can be achieved by simply scaling each of them with constant ratio.
 Based on this observation, we propose a simple yet effective compound scaling method.
 Unlike conventional practice that arbitrary scales these factors, our method uniformly scales network width, depth, and resolution with a set of fixed scaling coefficients.